-Kennedy was away at soccer camp last week and of course that meant packing up her cleats in her suitcase so that she could take them with her.
+Last summer, Kennedy was away at soccer camp for a week and of course that meant packing up her cleats in her suitcase so that she could take them with her.

 One sniff of our mudroom after a soccer game, and you’d know that it was not going to smell pretty in that suitcase.
-We’ve had quite a few rainy days on game and practice days this year and it’s just made the problem worse.
-Now, prevention is absolutely the name of the game when it comes to smelly sports gear, but I obviously didn’t do the best job of that this year, did I?
-Too many late games where we came home and I had to go and feed baby Jack right away and then completely forgot about airing out the soccer gear.
+As usual, we’d had quite a few rainy days on game and practice days and it’s just made the problem worse.
+Now, prevention is absolutely the name of the game when it comes to smelly sports gear, but I obviously didn’t do the best job of that, did I?
+Too many late games where we came home to a million other things that didn’t get done while we were away at the game and we completely forgot about airing out the soccer gear.
 Oops!

-If you find yourself in a similar situation with some of the smelly gear in your house, here’s what you can do!
+If you find yourself in a similar situation with some of the smelly gear in your house and you need to figure out how to get clean cleats again, here’s what you can do!